Harding Bisons football: History

-Oklahoma head coach Wilkinson, the former three-time national championship player in the 1930s Bernie Bierman University of Minnesota dynasty, heaped arguably the greatest praise of any player he ever coached onto Carl Allison:
+Oklahoma head coach Bud Wilkinson, who played for Bernie Bierman at the University of Minnesota, stated the following regarding Carl Allison:

 “I never hope to coach a finer football player (than Allison).
 Carl started every game we have played the last four years.
 He was never late to practice, never hurt, never sick.
 He was a fine captain.
 He is a straight B student.
 In reliability and character he stands at the very top of our squad.
 We could always depend on him to do his job well.
 I don't mean to take anything away from our other more-publicized boys but I've never seen a better all-around football player, nor a more reliable one, than Carl Allison.”

 Bud Wilkinson's high praise of Allison as a leader and player came almost a decade after Wilkinson himself had created the Oklahoma drill, a drill meant to weed out hundreds of former World War II soldiers trying out for the Oklahoma Sooners football team on the G.I.
 Bill.

 Carl Allison did not make the cut for the Chicago Bears roster, and instead instantly became the head football coach at Clinton (OK) High School.
 Moving straight from the playing field to head coach, he took what he had learned playing for Wilkinson at Oklahoma, and became part of the Bud Wilkinson coaching tree.
 He hired another first year coach, John Prock, a former three-year starting lineman at Southwestern Oklahoma State.
 The former coach at Hollis, Oklahoma, Joe Bailey Metcalf, had taken the Southwestern job and recruited his old player Prock to Weatherford, as Prock was returning home from military service in Korea.
 Prock had grown up in Hollis around future Texas Longhorn coach Darrell Royal, who had also played at Oklahoma under Bud Wilkinson, and who also revered the mentorship of Coach Joe Metcalf.

 Carl Allison and his assistant Prock then joined forces to restart the Harding football program in Searcy, Arkansas.
 When Allison briefly returned to Norman as a scout for the Oklahoma Sooners, John Prock became Harding's head coach and would serve in that capacity for the next two-plus decades.
 He would go on to coach the next three future Harding head coaches, as well as hiring two of them, Randy Tribble and Ronnie Huckeba, as long-time assistants.